Back to Freepik Calendar

 The proclamation of World Teachers’ Day

 After the recommendations of 1966, the UNESCO committee of experts decided to proclaim World Teachers’ Day on October 5.
 This way, they could proclaim a day to honor and protect teachers and educators.
-It was also established as a way of improving teacher’s working conditions and to appreciate their value and role in society.
-Each year, both UNESCO and Education International organize a campaign that focuses on different things.
+It was also established as a way of improving teacher’s working conditions and appreciating their value and role in society.
+Each year, both UNESCO and Education International organize a campaign that focuses on a different theme.
 For example, in 2018, the theme was: “The Right to Education Means the Right to a Qualified Teacher”.
 Thanks to the endeavors of UNESCO, more than 100 countries commemorate this day.

 2022